 - 2012:

-- The Dominican Republic's Leones del Escogido continue their domination of the 2012 Caribbean Series with a 2 - 0 win over Mexico's Yaquis de Obregón, upping their record to 4-0.
-Francisco Liriano overcomes some early wildness, when he walks four over the first two innings, but settles down to pitch five scoreless frames; the unlucky loser is Edgar Gonzalez, who only gives up 2 hits over 6 innings, but his teammates only get 5 safeties and can't scrape a run off the Leones' hurlers.
+- The Dominican Republic's Leones del Escogido continue their domination of the Caribbean Series with a 2 - 0 win over Mexico's Yaquis de Obregón, upping their record to 4-0.
+Francisco Liriano overcomes some early wildness, when he walks four over the first two innings, but settles down to pitch five scoreless frames; the unlucky loser is Edgar Gonzalez, who only gives up two hits over six innings, but his teammates only get five safeties and can't scrape a run off the Leones' hurlers.

 - Joaquín Andújar and Neifi Pérez are inducted into the Caribbean Baseball Hall of Fame.
 Both had appeared in three Caribbean Series, Andújar going 2-0 with a 1.80 ERA and Pérez twice making the All-Tournament Team.